nodejsera/learn-react/README.md

-# learning-react while doing it
+# learning-react.js while doing it
 Learn reactjs from scratch

 # Understanding the folder structure: